Lakshmana: Exile and war

 Lakshmana served Rama and Sita reverently during the exile.
 In Panchavati, Lakshmana also built a hut for Rama and Sita to live in.
 Lakshmana cut off Ravana's sister Surpanakha's nose in anger when she tried to seduce Rama and insulted Sita.
-He played an important role in the war with Ravana and slew Ravana's sons Indrajita (Meghanada) and Atikaya.

 On the first night of exile, when Rama and Sita were sleeping, the deity Nidra appeared before Lakshmana and he requested her to offer him the boon of not sleeping for the fourteen years.
 The goddess asked him that she could grant his wish, but someone else would have to take his place asleep.
 Lakshmana asked the goddess to enquire his wife Urmila regarding this, who happily accepted the task.
 Urmila slept continuously for the fourteen years of exile, to complete the sleep of her and her husband's share.
 Urmila is notable for this unparalleled sacrifice, which is called Urmila Nidra.